Ginafenn/pands-project/README.md

 1. Count: Shows the total quantity of data points in the dataset.
 2. Mean: Shows the average by the 4 different datasets.
 3. Std/standard deviation: Shows how much variation there is in the data set.
-In the below table the petal lenght has the most deviation between the 4 variables.
+In the below table the petal length has the most deviation between the 4 variables.
 4. Min: Shows the lowest value in the dataset
 5. 25%: Shows the value that 25% of the data collected lie below that value
 6. 50%: Is where half the data lie below the median and half lie above the median